 The Kadazan Harvest Festival, celebrated in the month of May is an occasion for rejoicing and merry-making among the Kadazan people.
 However, thousands from other racial groups also attend and enjoy themselves during these harvest festivals whether held at the "Hongkod Koisaan" or in Kadazan villages around Sabah, Malaysia.

 The "Hongkod Koisaan" building is situated at Penampang being the centre of the cultural activities of the Kadazan people.
 It is not far from the Capital, Kota Kinabalu.

 According to Wikipedia,

 The problem with this definition becomes clear in cases where harvesting time may have changed or occurs twice a year.

-The Kadazan harvest festival1 is celebrated throughout the month of May each year.
+1 is celebrated throughout the month of May each year.
 It culminates in the grand Harvest Festival Celebration on the 30th and 31st of May at the Hongkod Koisaan.
 This is a meeting of all the Kadazan cultural groups from around Sabah and one or two groups from Peninsular Malaysia representing the Kadazandusuns who are working or studying there.

 Every festival has significance.
-It is the same with the Kadazan harvest festival or Pesta Kaamatan.2 This developed from
+It is the same with the Kadazan harvest festival or Pesta Kaamatan.

 Important Events Every 30th and 31st May